Stawa/VitalStrike/README.md

 ## ⚡ Requirements

 - Java 21 or higher
-- Paper 1.20.6+ or compatible forks
+- Paper 1.21.4+ or compatible forks

 ## ✨ Features

-- Customizable damage indicators with different styles and colors
+- Customizable damage indicators (styles, colors, animations, and directions)
-- Smooth animations with configurable directions
-- Dynamic combo system with multipliers and ranks
+- Dynamic combo system with multipliers, ranks, and hologram displays
-- Player combat statistics tracking
+- Player combat statistics tracking with leaderboards
-- Per-player settings and preferences
+- Per-player settings and preferences for a personalized experience
+- Supports all damage types and integrates with modern sound systems
+- Automatic updates reminder, error handling, and bStats usage tracking
 - Easy to configure and use
-- Support for all damage types
-- Automatic update checking
-- Leaderboard system for player statistics

 ## 🚀 Quick Start